KRAS Mutation Types, Statistics & Predictive Biomarkers

 in squamous NSCLC is 2%1

-• *Based on an analysis of NSCLC participants in the AACR GENIE version 8.0 dataset (n=14,485).
-This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.1,2
+• *Molecular alteration prevalence can vary significantly between different datasets and studies.
+Values in graph based on approximate molecular alteration frequencies from the AACR genie version 12.0 dataset (N=19,777).
+Participating institutions include academic centers in Western countries.
+This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.1

 NSCLC is a heterogeneous disease with an increasing number of actionable and emerging biomarkers.
-Greater understanding of the heterogeneity of NSCLC has driven personalized approaches to patient management.4
+Greater understanding of the heterogeneity of NSCLC has driven personalized approaches to patient management.2,3

 • USA